cculianu/Fulcrum/README.md

   - *Recommended hardware*: Minimum 1GB RAM, 64-bit CPU, ~40GB disk space for mainnet BCH, 133GB for BTC (as of Aug 2023).
 For best results, use an SSD rather than an HDD.
 - *For compiling*:
   - `Qt Core` & `Qt Networking` libraries `5.15.2` or above (I use `5.15.2` myself).
 Qt `5.15.1` (or earlier) is not supported.
-  - *Optional but recommended*: `libzmq 4.x` development headers and library (also known as `libzmq3-dev` on Debian/Ubuntu and `zeromq-devel` on Fedora).
+  - *Optional but recommended*:
+    - `libzmq 4.x` development headers and library (also known as `libzmq3-dev` on Debian/Ubuntu and `zeromq-devel` on Fedora).
 Fulcrum will run just fine without linking against `libzmq`, but it will run better if you do link against `libzmq` and also turn on `zmqpubhashblock` notifications in `bitcoind` (zmq is only available on: Core, BCHN, or BU 1.9.1+).
+    - `libminiupnpc 2.x/3.x` development headers and library (also known as `libminiupnpc-dev` on Debuan/Ubuntu and `miniupnpc-devel` on Fedora).
+Fulcrum will run just fine without this library, but it is needed if you want Fulcrum to use UPnP to open up firewall ports on your router (CLI arg: `--upnp`, conf var: `upnp=true`).
   - A modern, 64-bit `C++20` compiler.  `clang-17` or `g++-13` are recommended.
 MSVC on Windows is not supported (please use `MinGW G++` instead, which ships with Qt Open Source Edition for Windows).

 ### Quickstart